shnigi/robotworkshop/README.md

 Robot Framework can use variables.
 Variables should be lowercase when passed as test parameters or local variables.
 If variable is written in uppercase it should be a global variable.
 Copy exercise 5 and let’s modify it.
-Add first number as global variable and second as local variable Add **_ Variables _** section after settings and add local variable values there Run test and pass global variable for the robot command with –variable handle robot -d results --variable GLOBAL_NUM1:2 --variable GLOBAL_NUM2:4 ./solutions/exercise_6.robot variable is set with NAME:value
+Add first number as global variable and second as local variable Add **_ Variables _** section after settings and add local variable values there Run test and pass global variable for the robot command with –variable handle: robot -d results --variable GLOBAL_NUM1:2 --variable GLOBAL_NUM2:4 ./solutions/exercise_6.robot variable is set with NAME:value

 Hints: Variables are set like ${variable} = stringvalue (notice robot syntax minimum 2 spaces after = mark)